Smith College Deadlines

 and is called the Registration Level.

-Level Three is for applicants who have completed their Registration form and have been admitted to Smith's Fellowships Program to apply through the college along our guided step-by-step program, and is called the Candidates Level.
+Level Four is for applicants who have completed their Registration form and have been admitted to Smith's Fellowships Program to apply through the college along our guided step-by-step program, and is called the Application Level.

 Candidates can start anytime between schedules (see 7.
 DEADLINE SCHEDULE GUIDELINES below) which are a guideline for moving the process forward except for Petition and Alumnae Deadlines which are strict due dates.